 Health & Safety

 While health and safety inspections are a given for anyone in the food industry (QSRs, restaurants, grocery stores) all retailers can benefit from a health and safety program.
-Are employees following handwashing protocols?
-Are facilities properly sanitized?
-Are aisles obstructed presenting a tripping hazard?
-Are fire extinguishers available and sprinkler systems working?
-Are heavy items kept on lower shelves to prevent injury?
+For instance, all industries need to ensure employees follow hand washing protocols.
+Additionally, it is good to check that facilities are properly sanitized.
+To prevent tripping hazards, ensure aisles are wide enough that that there are no obstruction.
+Fire safety is paramount so inspect to make certain fire extinguishers are available and sprinkler systems are working.
+Last, think about worker injury hazards.
+For instance, store heavy items on lower shelves to prevent injury.
 The list goes well beyond food safety.

 While injuries can be costly, it is the indirect expenses that can really add up for retailers: loss of productivity, replacement employee training, and legal fees.
 This is why experts estimate that every $1 invested in injury prevention returns between $2 – $6 dollars!

 When it comes to keeping employees and customers safe, prevention is always best.
-It’s a good idea to regularly review you handwashing, sanitization, and cleaning protocols and procedures.
-Ensure employee illness policies are communicated and that employees know who to contact in case of illness or incident.
+It’s a good idea to regularly review you handwashing, sanitization, and cleaning protocols.
+Ensure employee illness policies are communicated.
+And see to it that employees know who to contact in case of illness or incident.

 You can start with Compliant IA’s Health and Safety Checklist to inspect your stores.
 If you use Compliant IA for your store inspections, you also have the option of attaching your best practice health and safety policies directly to your questions.